JOY AND PAIN

 It's all the same to the shogun.

 Tokugawa onna keibatsu-shi was known in English as Shogun’s Joy of Torture.
 What you get is a film featuring three vignettes highlighting cruel methods of punishment used in Edo (later known as Tokyo) during the shogun era.
 In the first segment an indebted worker tries to keep his sister, who he’s in love with romantically, from paying his creditors with her body.
 When he fails, shame and jealousy drive him to suicide, a move that totally backfires when his sister is accused of his murder.
-In the second segment, a nun, an abbess, and a monk in are a love triangle that leads to jealousy, followed by consequences for everyone in the nunnery.
+In the second segment, a nun, an abbess, and a monk are in a love triangle that leads to jealousy, followed by consequences for everyone in the nunnery.
 And the third segment involves a famed tattoo artist whose pieces depict violence, and who goes to shocking extremes in order to complete a masterwork.

 Femme Fatale Image